EllyLoel/ellyloel.com/src/input/content/garden/YAML is strict.md

 modified: 2022-09-28
 ---

-If you've never written YAML before, one common issue, and one that I ran into myself making this blog, is using tabs rather than spaces :exploding_head:
+If you've never written YAML before, one common issue, and one that I ran into myself making this blog, is using tabs rather than spaces {% emoji "🤯", "Mind blown" %}

-:x: This doesn't work:
+{% emoji "❌" %} This doesn't work:

 ```yaml
 foo:
 	bar: baz
 ```

-:white_check_mark: This does work:
+{% emoji "☑️" %} This does work:

 ```yaml
 foo: